-1) Primary law - the Treaty on European Union (TEU), the Treaty on the Functioning of the European Union (TFEU), and the Charter of Fundamental Rights of the European Union (CFR).
+- 1) Primary law the Treaty on European Union (TEU), the Treaty on the Functioning of the European Union (TFEU), and the Charter of Fundamental Rights of the European Union (CFR).
 These are the legal acts possessing the highest legal force in the EU's legal order.
-According to some authors, primary law also includes the common constitutional traditions of the Member States;
+According to some authors, primary law also includes the common constitutional traditions of the Member States; - 2) while secondary (derived) law comprises directives, regulations, and decisions.
+In practice, it is secondary law that gives rise to most of the rights and obligations of EU citizens as well as the Member States themselves.

-European Parliament resolution of 22 November 2023 on proposals of the European Parliament for the amendment of the Treaties (2022/2051(INL)), hereinafter: European Parliament resolution, EP resolution.
+1 The European Parliament's resolution of 22 November 2023 on the European Parliament's proposals for the amendment of the Treaties (2022/2051(INL)), hereinafter: European Parliament resolution, EP resolution.
 The amendments considered in this chapter as well as the following ones refer to this resolution.